Frequently Asked Questions

 Please note that we do offer discounted pricing based on volume.
 If you’d like to explore volume pricing, please email firstname.lastname@example.org.

+The legal landscape is complicated when it comes to notarizing wills, trust, deeds, or other related documents.
 Laws at the federal and state level provide for electronic signing of documents across virtually all categories of everyday forms, contracts and transactions.
 There are exceptions for a few categories of documents, and some states, public agencies and court systems impose specific additional requirements, limitations and conditions for accepting electronically-signed documents.

 While many agencies and courts accept electronically-signed and notarized documents, it’s always a great idea to check with your intended recipient to confirm their specific ability and requirements for accepting these notarized documents.
 Find out more about the documents we notarize here.